Corey Clark: Disqualification

-According to American Idol's producers, Clark did not disclose his arrest record when joining the competition, although Clark maintains in Chapter 6 of his book entitled "American Paulatics" that he spoke with them and with judge Paula Abdul about his legal troubles.
+According to American Idol's producers, Clark did not disclose his arrest record when joining the competition, although Clark maintains in his book American Paulatics that he spoke with them and with judge Paula Abdul about his legal troubles.
 Producers also explained that the background checks conducted on all contestants did not uncover his arrest because of a misspelling of Clark's name in the police report.
 Clark maintains that this could not be true, as all background checks are conducted via social security numbers, which Clark had provided to producers in his contract.
-The producers disqualified Clark from further participation in the competition nine hours after The Smoking Gun's story broke.
+The producers disqualified Clark from further participation in the competition nine hours after the story broke.

-Clark believes that he was punished not for his undisclosed arrest record, but for causing conflict with producers behind the scenes.
+Clark believes that he was punished for causing conflict with producers behind the scenes.
 According to Clark, after he made it to the twelve finalists' round, he and the other finalists were unduly pressured by producers to sign a contract, using one of two attorneys handpicked by the producers for representation, or be disqualified from the show.
 Clark and his fellow contestants' position was that having the producers select an attorney for them was a conflict of interest, a conclusion they reached with the advice of Abdul, who had told Clark, "Look, if you can get six of your fellow contestants to stand up with you and say, 'We want our own attorney, we're not rolling with this stuff you want us to do,' they will not kick off the rest of the cast."
-The other contestants decided to support him in standing up to producers, and consulted with Paula Abdul's lawyer, Howard Siegel, on Abdul's recommendation (though Clark maintains in his book that they did not know at the time that Siegel was one of Abdul's attorneys).
+The other contestants decided to support him in standing up to producers, and consulted with Abdul's lawyer, Howard Siegel, on her recommendation (though Clark maintains in his book that they did not know at the time that Siegel was one of Abdul's attorneys).
 Two weeks later, producers began asking Clark about his arrest record, and dismissed him from the show.

 Relationship with Paula Abdul

 Two years later, Clark began making allegations about his relationship with Abdul.Walls, Jeannette.
-"Ex-‘Idol’ contestant claims Abdul affair"; MSNBC.com; April 28, 2005 Clark stated in his E-book, They Told Me to Tell the Truth, So...: The Sex, Lies and Paulatics of One of America's Idols, and in a May 2005 interview with ABC's Primetime Live that Idol judge Paula Abdul took him under her wing, beginning on December 12, 2002, and coached him on how to succeed in the competition, including helping him select the right songs, clothes, and hairstyle, in order to avoid the show's "exploitation" of young hopefuls' careers like himself, and that this mentorship developed into a three-month-long sexual relationship.
+"Ex-‘Idol’ contestant claims Abdul affair"; MSNBC.com; April 28, 2005 Clark stated in his E-book, They Told Me to Tell the Truth, So...: The Sex, Lies and Paulatics of One of America's Idols, and in a May 2005 interview with Primetime Live that Idol judge Paula Abdul took him under her wing, beginning on December 12, 2002, and coached him on how to succeed in the competition, including helping him select the right songs, clothes, and hairstyle, in order to avoid the show's "exploitation" of young hopefuls' careers like himself, and that this mentorship developed into a three-month-long sexual relationship.